albertpuente/lletraferit/README.md

 ### [**Open Lletraferit 🔗**](https://albertpuente.github.io/lletraferit/)

-It's a plain-text editor that counts syllables per verse as you type, detects rhyme schemes, flags misspelled words, and suggests synonyms.
+It's a plain-text editor that counts syllables per verse as you type, detects rhyme schemes, flags misspelled words, and suggests words that fit a verse's rhyme and meter.
 Analysis and document handling run locally in the browser: there is no server or account.

 **Table of contents:**
 - [Features](#features)